 There are $0 upfront costs and $0 out-of-pocket fees.
 You will not get charged an hourly rate.
 Our California drunk driving accident-victim lawyers only get paid based on your recovery.
 Our interests are fully aligned with our clients’ interests, so We only get paid when you get paid.
 You will only pay a fee when we win your personal injury case.
 Our attorneys want to put money into your pocket — we do not want to take anything else out.
 Remember, we will review your case — no strings attached — free of charge.
 You won’t just get a sales pitch: you will get actionable information from an experienced California personal injury lawyer.

 Contact Our California Injury Lawyers for Victims of Drunk Driving Accidents Today

-At Arash Law, our top-rated California auto accident lawyers have the skills and experience needed to represent drunk driving accident victims in the full range of personal injury claims.
+Our top-rated California auto accident lawyers at our firm have the skills and experience needed to represent drunk driving accident victims in the full range of personal injury claims.
 We will fight tirelessly to protect your legal rights and help you and your family recover the full and fair financial compensation that you rightfully deserve.

 Are you ready to find out if you have a case?
 We are here to help.
 Please do not hesitate to contact our legal team to set up your free, strictly confidential personal injury case evaluation.
 Our legal team will get you answers.
 With conveniently located offices in Los Angeles, San Francisco, and Sacramento, we are well-positioned to serve injured victims throughout the state of California.